From the inside out …

 Go to the Middle East without a contract with a suitcase full of costumes and $100 usd and not come back till I got my first contract in Lebanon.

-What is your favorite way to relax and have fun?
+What is your favourite way to relax and have fun?

 Summer sitting on my beach, go to an early dinner with friends.